-The result of the space was stunning: light and airy carbonized bamboo and elegant, large-tiled concrete backsplash lend a touch of bright modern style to this River Heights kitchen renovation.
+The result was stunning: light and airy carbonized bamboo and elegant, large-tiled concrete backsplash lend a touch of bright modern style to this Central River Heights kitchen renovation.
 The removal of a wall between kitchen and dining room leaves an open, shifting and variable space for the client to connect with family members and guests.
 Chris ensured excellent visual sightlines to facilitate open conversation and movement throughout the dining and cooking areas, as well as the adjoining living room.

 Vivid white Dekton Halo countertops and clear-finished, flat face custom bamboo cabinetry accent the clean character of this design under Billy’s sharp eye.
 Under cabinet lighting and sleek appliances are laid out to streamline the cook’s experience preparing meals and simultaneously entertaining guests, forming a dynamic hosting and family-friendly space.